nstringham/zalhabash.github.io/calculator/notes.md

 if you're not sure, just use div

 3. class vs. id:
-    - Use class if you think you want other thinks that act like that
+    - Use class if you think you want other things that act like that
     -  In this project, he would call: class = wrapper, and if id, calculator *don't want more than one thing with the same id